Definition of a seasonal worker in the agribusiness and fisheries industry

 - work in packing sheds, canneries and other processing plants or factories

-- prune, cut and plant crops such as sugar cane and grain
+- prune, cut, harvest and plant crops such as sugar cane and grain

 - work on sheep and cattle stations, piggeries and poultry farms.

-To protect you, your workforce and Queensland, the Queensland Government has border control measures.
-You will need to consider these when employing seasonal workers.
+To help protect you, your workforce and your community, you will need to consider the current border restrictions when employing seasonal workers from a hotspot.